gingus55/my-react-portfolio/README.md

 THEN I receive a notification that this field is required WHEN I enter text into the email address field
-THEN I receive a notification if I have entered an invalid email address WHEN I am presented with the Resume section
+THEN I receive a notification if I have entered an invalid email address WHEN I view the footer
-THEN I see a link to a downloadable resume and a list of the developer’s proficiencies WHEN I view the footer
-THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles, and their profile on a third platform (Stack Overflow, Twitter)
+THEN I am presented with text or icon links to the developer’s GitHub and LinkedIn profiles and link to CV.
 ```

 <a id="guidance"></a>